Tip #739: Only three hours

 We tested their learning assumptions about meaning, previous practice, sequence and meaning using a memory game.
 That helped them realize that the brain can only absorb so much at one time- and that they had been overloading their audiences.
 It also allowed them to experience the impacts of positive transfer and negative transfer.

-Finally, we looked at different learning preferences, posting their ideal learning activities on a flip chart to reinforce the need for variety to satisfy different learners.
-(Yes, I know what the research says, but my own experience shows that some people really do have a preference.)
+Finally, we looked at different learning preferences.
+I posted their ideal learning activities on a flip chart to reinforce the need for variety to satisfy different learners.
+(Yes, I know what the research says about learning styles, but my own experience shows that some people really do have a preference.)
 They then applied what they had learned by working in groups to recommend different learning activities to teach a topic from a technical training program.

 Throughout the session, I had the participants first experience the learning activities and then discuss the reason for each activity.